 A chilli chicken burger with asian greens (nam jin style) and served with a chilli dressing.
 The side of chips had lime, coriander, fried onion and lemongrass.
 The aroma of the burger wafting through the air before it even got to the table was an indication of the flavours.
 The strength of all the components balanced out well considering the punchy Asian flavours.
 Highly recommend this one for anyone that is a fan of Thai food – none of the authentic Thai flavours are lost, despite it being in the burger form.

-I got the secret to the beef patty from Head Consultant Chef, Danny Russo… so I guess the secret is out.
-When the mince is being grated, the finer mincer is taken off so that it is a coarsely grated mince.
+I got the secret to the beef patty from Head Consultant Chef, Danny Russo.
+When the mince is being grated, the finer mincer is taken off so that the coarsely grated mince remaims.
 Once seasoned and formed into a patty, it is partly cooked on the grill first (using a similar method to cooking steaks) and then finished off on the BBQ for that flame grilled flavour and crisping up of the outside.

 I love lamb and I’m always disappointed that there are hardly enough lamb burgers around.
 So I was pleasantly surprised to find one in their mix.
 Caramelised onion, rocket and a side of the crispiest sweet potato wedges and beetroot relish.
 There was something homely in the flavours of this burger combo.
-It reminded me of a traditional Sunday lamb roast made by Granny, but in burger form.
+It reminded me of a traditional Sunday lamb roast, but in burger form.

 To compliment the burgers, we sampled some elderflower cider and I’ve been hooked ever since.
-Plus it’s also only 4% alcohol, so it almost falls into the soft drink category instead *grin*.
-Its spritziness served me well as a palate cleanser during this burger degustation.
-It kind of tasted like how the fairy lights looked (if that makes any sense at all).
+It served as a bubbly palate cleanser during this burger degustation.

 Now is a great time to visit them during balmy Summer dinners after work or on weekends.